CS3219-AY2324S1/ay2324s1-course-assessment-g58/frontend/README.md

 If you are using VSCode, download the tailwind css extension for code suggestions!

+First, run `npm install`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev